 Buddhist and Western traditions combine in this Asian foodie wedding #Wedding Porn#buddhist#couples of color#kimono#minneapolis#minnesota#multicultural#pie#tea ceremony December 7 2011 | Catherine Clark bijouxandbits Katrina from Studio Laguna spent the day with Lisa and Lucien, capturing their dual-ceremony, dual-culture, dual-amazing wedding at The Depot in Minneapolis.
 What Katrina really loved was the FOOD — sadly, we can't experience it first hand, but let's salivate over some photos.
 From this angle, the outfits in both ceremonies look pretty hard to beat.
 Here is ceremony number one with outfit selection number one, showcasing Lisa's super chic updo.
 (And the swoon-inducing nose peck!)
 Mmmm… sushi and mashed potato bar fixings!
 More to come on the food later.
 Lisa and her bridesmaids plus a better view of her Eastern garment.
 Lucien and his groomsmen were looking particularly snazzy.
 Related Post Michelle & Philip's multicultural, 1930s wedding and tea ceremony Michelle & Phillip had a multicultural wedding that took place in a 1930's Art Deco theatre.
 But before all that they played Chinese Door games,...
 Read more Lisa and Lucien donned their traditional Eastern outfits and had a formal buddhist tea ceremony.
 Family and friends gathered to watch the bride and groom present both grandparents and parents with a cup of tea and ask permission to marry.
 The second ceremony was influenced by Western culture and featured these killer silver heels!
 The second "first look" of the day.
 Lisa's white gown was by La Sposa.
 Zinnia Design Florals crafted the floral pieces for both ceremonies and the reception.
 Lisa's love of moss and the color palette influenced the variety of the flora.
 The pair chose a string trio to accompany the second ceremony in the Winter Garden.
 Check out Lisa's necklace here!
 Table numbers via chop sticks, natch!
 I love the presentation.
 A traditional Chinese Lion Dance preempted the grand march with drums, cymbals, and a whole lot of enthusiasm.
 And now the food!
 There were two food stations, one Eastern (including this yummy-looking sushi) and one Western.
 There was even a mashed potato bar with the potatoes served in martini glasses.
 P.S. wasabi hearts FTW!
 Don't forget the sugar.
 A few wedding pies to top it all off.
 There's the necklace in all its glory.
 Plus a ton of love and joy, as you can obviously see here.
 For more of this multicultural and epicurean wedding in Minnesota, head to Studio Laguna's blog entry.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Am I still offbeat if I love white chair covers?
 (Hint: YES.)
 NEXT Kelsey & Kris' retro Tiki in the north wedding Show/Hide comments [ 9 ] so.much.gorgeous… I'm dumbstruck, really.
 Reply This is very beautiful.
 Looks like it was delicious, and the entire thing brings me calm feeling of happiness.
 And now, I want sushi.
 Reply Yay for another multi-cultural offbeat wedding!
 I'm part of another white girl/asian boy couple and it looks like you guys blended cultures so smoothly while honoring important traditions!
 That Lion Dance looks friggin awesome!
 Reply Awww, so cute, love the nose peck.
 They look so joyful!!
 Reply There was even a mashed potato bar with the potatoes served in martini glasses.
 Yes!
 Yes!
 The whole wedding is fantastic but the food really rocked my world!
 Reply They have FANTASTIC taste!
 I would love to know where she got her jewelry and hairpiece!
 Reply This is fantastic!
 I love how everything is combined its sooo gorgeous!
 Completely blown away!
 Reply I love seeing how creatively multi-cultural couples blend in their traditions and cultures.
 Lovely-looking pair.
 Reply I needed some inspiration for my own multicultural wedding (literally same scenario and cultures, just switch genders), so this is incredibly helpful!
 Thanks so much for sharing!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.